How to setup a replica for replication in 6 simple steps with Percona XtraBackup¶

-TheSlave.
-Note that at the beginning, a high value could be shown because
+Replica.
+Note that at the beginning, a high value could be shown because the

-You can use this procedure with slight variation to add new slaves to a master.
-We will use Percona XtraBackup to clone an already configured slave.
-We will continue using the previous scenario for convenience but we will add
+You can use this procedure with slight variation to add new replicas to a source.
+We will use Percona XtraBackup to clone an already configured replica.
+We will continue using the previous scenario for convenience but we will add a